Terrel Harris

-Terrel Andre Harris (born August 10, 1987) is an American former professional basketball player who last played for Maccabi Ashdod of the Israeli Super League.
+Terrel Andre Harris (born August 10, 1987) is an American former professional basketball player who most recently served as a player development coach for the Philadelphia 76ers of the National Basketball Association (NBA).
+He played college basketball for the Oklahoma State Cowboys.

 High school and college

 Harris attended South Garland High School in Garland, Texas, where he was unanimously voted District 11-5A MVP and also voted 1st team All State as a senior.
-He played college basketball at Oklahoma State University from 2005–09 and majored in education.
+He played college basketball at Oklahoma State University from 2005 to 2009 and majored in education.
 He appeared in 134 career games and averaged 9.8 points per game, 4.0 rebounds per game, 1.5 assists per game, and 1.3 steals per game in 26.4 minutes per game.
 He shot 43.9 percent from the field, 36.3 percent from three-point range and 81.5 percent from the free throw line.
 He averaged 14 points and 5 rebounds in 32 minutes per game during his senior year while starting all 35 games.
 He also received an All–Big 12 Honorable Mention and was named to the Big 12 All–Defensive Team.